Fort Ben Branch of The Indianapolis Public Library Earns Autism Certification to Better Accommodate Visitor Needs

 Fill out the form below to learn more about our CAC Program, which includes staff certifications, training options and center certification.

-Amanda’s Adaptive Martial Arts (AAMA) renews its designation as a Certified Autism Center™ (CAC), a certification proudly awarded by the International Board of Credentialing and Continuing Education Standard (IBCCES).
-To renew this designation, AAMA staff underwent comprehensive autism training to…
+The Rising Sun Centre for Determined Ones has successfully renewed its designation as a Certified Autism Center™ (CAC), which is awarded by the International Board of Credentialing and Continuing Education Standards (IBCCES).
+This certification reaffirms the centre’s ongoing commitment to…